rceara/OpenSSL_Certificate_Generation/README.md

 root@collector1:# openssl version
 OpenSSL 1.1.1f  31 Mar 2020
 ```
-After the installation of openssl is done you need to generate the certs with the mkcerts-modified.sh script, you can follow the steps provided below.
+When the installation of openssl is done you need to generate the certs with the mkcerts-modified.sh script, you can follow the steps provided below.
 The script will generate all the certificates needed for the collectors and the WLCs.
 In the below example we need to specify the FQDN of the Collectors and the hostname of the WLC.
 ```bash
 root@collector1:~/example# ls
 mkcerts-modified.sh